hurwitzlab/CI2025/docs/syllabus.md

 ## Required or Special Materials

 Students will be required to create a free account on GitHub to gain access to technical labs.
+The course GitHub site is https://github.com/ci-compass/cicf .
 Information on accessing these resources and detailed instructions are documented in week1 in D2L.

 ## Required Extracurricular, Activities